-This study allows your Blueway Development Group to check the Blueway concept against the SCATES Criteria.
+This study allows your Blueway Development Group to check the Blueway concept against the SCATES Model (page 14).
 In most cases outside assistance is required to complete this and this assistance is likely to come from:

-- >> Local Authority staff with knowledge of the waterway and existing outdoor recreation infrastructure. - >> National Governing Bodies (NGB's) of Sport (see links at Sport Ireland & Sport NI) in the sports of kayaking, mountain biking, Stand Up Paddle Boarding, mountaineering, sailing, snorkelling and open water swimming. - >>> Local Sports Partnerships in ROI and Outdoor Recreation NI in NI for their knowledge of existing outdoor recreation infrastructure, service providers and assistance in the identification of other potential key stakeholders. - Consultants who can identify the infrastructure needs and the recreation value of the Blueway.
-These consultants may also undertake the consultation process on your behalf and assist you in preparing your branding and promotions brief. - >> Specialist agencies and organisations such as Leave No Trace Ireland regarding environmental sustainability and regarding accessibility on the Blueway.
+- >> Local Authority staff with knowledge of the waterway and existing outdoor recreation infrastructure. - >> National Governing Bodies (NGBs) of Sport for paddlesports, walking, cycling, sailing and snorkelling. - >> Local Sports Partnerships in Ireland and in Outscape in Northern Ireland for their knowledge of existing outdoor recreation infrastructure, service providers and assistance in the identification of other potential key stakeholders. - >> Consultants who can identify the infrastructure needs and the recreation value of the Blueway.
+These consultants may also undertake the consultation process on your behalf and assist you in preparing your branding and promotions brief. - Specialist agencies and organisations such as Leave No Trace and Active Disability Ireland regarding environmental sustainability and accessibility on the Blueway.